-As part of its commitment to ensuring equity of access to volunteering opportunities, Healthwatch Cambridgeshire and Peterborough is committed to paying pre-agreed out of pocket expenses to volunteers that are incurred solely in undertaking the volunteering role.

-Volunteer expense claims will only be paid for actual expenses incurred as evidenced by receipts, using a standard claim form, and following the procedure outlined in the Volunteer Handbook.

-Healthwatch Cambridgeshire and Peterborough will ask volunteers to choose the most cost-effective method of travelling to and from / or parking at any volunteering activities, taking advantage of concessionary travel rates, where available.

-Travel expenses for volunteers will be paid at a rate approved by the Board and not in excess of HM Revenue & Customs guidelines, to ensure that volunteers do not receive taxable profit from their volunteering activities.
+- a) As part of its commitment to ensuring equity of access to volunteering opportunities, Healthwatch Cambridgeshire and Peterborough is committed to paying pre-agreed out of pocket expenses to volunteers that are incurred solely in undertaking the volunteering role. - b) Volunteer expense claims will only be paid for actual expenses incurred as evidenced by receipts, using a standard claim form, and following the procedure outlined in the Volunteer Handbook. - c) Healthwatch Cambridgeshire and Peterborough will ask volunteers to choose the most cost-effective method of travelling to and from / or parking at any volunteering activities, taking advantage of concessionary travel rates, where available. - d) Travel expenses for volunteers will be paid at a rate approved by the Board and not in excess of the national guidelines.
+Visit Volunteer opportunities, rights and expenses: Pay and expenses GOV.UK to ensure that volunteers do not receive taxable profit from their volunteering activities.
 These rates will be reviewed periodically in line with staff expenses.
 Full details of the rates appear in the Volunteers Handbook.

-11. Dealing with problems
+12. Dealing with problems

-Healthwatch Cambridgeshire and Peterborough aims to make volunteering a positive experience for volunteers and the organisation but recognises that sometimes problems can occur on either side of the volunteering relationship.
+a) Healthwatch Cambridgeshire and Peterborough aims to make volunteering a positive experience for volunteers and the organisation but recognises that sometimes problems can occur on either side of the volunteering relationship.

-Healthwatch therefore has a clear and fair problem-solving process for dealing with concerns around the volunteering relationship.

-We will also make reasonable adjustments within the organisations resources to ensure that volunteers can engage fully in the problemsolving process.
-Volunteers may therefore bring a support person or advocate to any meeting that forms part of the problem-solving process.

-For other concerns or complaints please refer to the Complaints Policy.
+- b) Healthwatch therefore has a clear and fair problem-solving process for dealing with concerns around the volunteering relationship. - c) We will also make reasonable adjustments within the organisations resources to ensure that volunteers can engage fully in the problemsolving process.
+Volunteers may therefore bring a support person or advocate to any meeting that forms part of the problem-solving process. - d) For other concerns or complaints please refer to the Complaints Policy.

-Dealing with Volunteers' concerns
+13. Dealing with Volunteers' concerns

-Informal:

-Volunteers are encouraged to work with Healthwatch to resolve any concerns through ongoing support with the Volunteer Manager as detailed section 8 above.

-We will encourage volunteers to resolve any issues through this informal process in the first instance.

-If the volunteer's concern is not resolved to their satisfaction through this informal process, or their concern is with the person who provides their one-to-one support, they can notify the Chief Executive Officer (CEO) via email, letter or a telephone conversation.
+- a) Informal: Volunteers are encouraged to work with Healthwatch to resolve any concerns through ongoing support with their Manager or the Volunteer Manager as detailed in section 8e above. - b) We will encourage volunteers to resolve any issues through this informal process in the first instance. - c) If the volunteer's concern is not resolved to their satisfaction through this informal process, or their concern is with the person who provides their one-to-one support, they can notify the Chief Executive Officer (CEO) via email, letter or a telephone conversation.